 Potentially responsible parties (PRPs) refers to companies that are potentially responsible for generating, transporting, or disposing of the hazardous waste found at the site.

 EPA has identified the following parties as PRPs at the Site: Clarence W. Haack (former owner and operator); the Clarence W. Haack Living Trust (current owner); John M. Haack (current owner); Robert D. Haack (current owner); John David Gable (former operator); and MagPro, Limited Liability Company (successor to Halaco).
-The U.S. Department of Justice, on behalf of EPA and other Federal agencies, has also filed a proof of claim in the Halaco bankruptcy to recover past and future environmental response costs at the Site.
+The U.S. Department of Justice, on behalf of EPA and other Federal agencies, filed a proof of claim in the Halaco bankruptcy that resulted in recovery of a portion of EPA's past environmental response costs at the Site.

 Documents and Reports

 Public Meetings: EPA representatives have provided updates on the Halaco Site at meetings of the Ormond Beach Task Force (Mar 2007, June 2008, Jan 2009, Sept 2009, Nov 2010, Mar 2011, Sept 2011, Oct 2013, March 2015), at an EPA-organized public meeting in the City of Oxnard (Sept 2007), to the Port Hueneme City Council (Oct 2007, Oct 2008), to the Ventura County Board of Supervisors (Oct 2007), at the South Oxnard Revitalization Committee (Jan 2009), to the Oxnard City Council (Mar 2009), at a joint EPA-CA Department of Public Health public meeting in Oxnard (Mar 2009), and to representatives of the His Dream Fulfilled Center and CAUSE (Jan 2010).